space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Now, you can work freely with this branch as you please without fear of messing up your all-important master branch.

-Switching between branches is pretty easy: it's called **checking out** a branch.
-When you do this, your files and folders locally will be changed to match the branch, so Git will yell at you if you have local changes and you try to check out.
+Switching between branches is also quite easy: it's called **checking out** a branch.
+When you do this, your files and folders locally will be changed to match the branch, so Git will warn you if you have local changes and you try to check out.

 Checking out a branch: